The Prince Edward Yacht Club

 An enlightened Town Council in 1937 rejuvenated the shambles of a building and turned it over to the Yacht Club for a modest annual rental.
 Photographs hanging in our lounge show he progress of improvement over the years since then.
 Especially interesting was the year that we removed paneling that covers some of the windows of the original building, opening them up to brighten our Dinning Room.
 We hope that you like them as much as we do – compare them with their appearance in photographs of fifty years and more ago.
 In 1999 the much awaited renovations were completed on the Bilge.
 The new “Chart Room” gives us a room with a beautiful view of the harbour.
 A new bar was constructed in 2005 to provide improved services for our members and guests.

-The PEYC every summer brings many visitors to stay on their docks, and periodically hosts important regattas for Lake sailors.
+Many visitors come to stay on their docks every summer.
+PEYC periodically hosts important regattas for Lake Ontario sailors.
 All who come to the Club by water are welcomed by the Harbour Herons, Henry and Hettie, standing proudly at the harbour entrance on Chimney Point.
 These are two “sculptures” of steel plate, standing about 8 ft. high; live herons also frequent the harbour.
 The Club Manager will welcome you heartily, as will the Commodore.